joshua-a-becker/crowd-classification-problem/README.md

 The main experimental data is provided by *Data/Crowd Classification Problem - Main Experiment Data.csv*.
 This data is accessed and prepped by *Analysis/Prep main experiment data.R*.
 This script that prepares the data is sourced by the scripts that need this data.
 This will produce **d** with the main experimental data, **ag** with the data aggregated over trials, and **empirical_sum** with the data summarized.

+### Figures

+This is where all the figures generated will appear (none of them are kept on the github).

 ## Steps to replicate results in the order that they are presented in the paper

 1. Run *Analysis/Introduction and examples/Figure 1 and illustrative example.R* to generate Figure 1
 1. Run *Analysis/Proposition 1/Figure 2.R* to generate Figure 2
+1. Run *Analysis/Proposition 1/Change in accuracy - Corrected version* and *Analysis/Proposition 1/Change in accuracy - Pre-registered version* for the results about changes in accuracy for proposition 1
+1. Run *Analysis/Proposition 1/Table 2.R* to generate Table 2
+1. To see statistics about answer revision (switching) for the main experiment see *Analysis/Proposition 1/Revising answers.R*, and for the pilot experiment see XXXXXX
+1. For the discussion example statistics for the Binary Exchange, see *Analysis/Proposition 1/Discussion Examples.R*